nrodichenko/CLTLib/README.md

 This is a first version of Classical Laminate Theory library for Matlab by Rodichenko Nikita
 (c) 2014.

 Development of this library was started during the Fall 2014 Application Period at Skolkovo Institute of Science and Technology (Skoltech), Moscow, Russia

 e-mail: nikita.rodichenko@gmail.com

-Supplied progressbar.m
+Supplied progressbar.m,
-Copyright (c) 2005, Steve Hoelzer
+copyright (c) 2005, Steve Hoelzer
 All rights reserved.

 Units used: SI System of Units

 Disclaimer: This library is distributed as-is.
 The author doesn't guarantee its fit for any particular purpose or usage.

-Functions and classes implemented so far (rev.1, 24 oct 2014):
+Functions and classes implemented so far (rev.1, 24 oct 2014): Material, Ply
-Material
-Ply
-QBarMatrix
-TMatrix
-CheckFailure
-DrawFailureEnvelope

 References:
-[1] Mechanics of Composite Materials, Second Edition by Kaw
+[1] Autar K. Kaw, Mechanics of Composite Materials (Second Edition), CRC Press, 2005

 Redistribution and use in source and binary forms, with or without